mrseanryan/jira-cli-via-go-jira/README.md

     parse_current_sprint_issues.py: error: argument -s/--sprint_name: expected one argument
     ```

-8. try other options
+8. try option -m

+    The `-m` markdown option:

+    `go.bat "Sprint 123" "Sprint Goal A, B and C" -m`

+    This formats the output using markdown notation.

+9. try option -o

+    The `-o` omit stretch issues option:

     `go.bat "Sprint 123" "Sprint Goal A, B and C" -o`

-    note: `-o` looks for a 'marker' issue that has summary containing text like `===`.
+    This looks for a 'marker' issue that has summary containing text like `===`.
 Only issues that rank higher than this marker are included in the output.

 1. (optional) get the text output to your clipboard, using the clip command line tool